TomSte-Dev/BugTracker/README.md

 ## BugTracker

-BugTracker is a bug tracking / ticket management system built for internal use by a company.
-It is a web based application and has been built using ASP .NET MVC, utilising the identity for user management, and the entitiy framework as well as MSSQL server for the use of a relational database.
+BugTracker is a bug tracking / ticket management system created for internal use by a company.
+This web-based application is developed using ASP .NET MVC framework, integrating the Identity framework for user management, and Entity Framework along with MSSQL Server for efficient relational database operations.

-## Setup guide
+## Setup Guide

+**Prerequisites:**
-This assumes you are using Visual Studio 2022 and .NET 8
+- Visual Studio 2022
+- .NET 8

+**Instructions:**
-1. Clone/Download the repository.
+1. Clone or download the repository.
+2. Open Visual Studio 2022.
-2. Open the Package Manager Console.
+3. Launch the Package Manager Console.
-3. Enter the following: ```Update-database```.
+4. Execute the following command: `Update-database`.
-4. Run the application.
+5. Run the application.

+Upon launching the application, the database will be initialized with pre-configured data.
+It includes three seeded accounts:

+1. **User1**
+   - Email: User1@email.com
+   - Password: Secure@1

+2. **User2**
+   - Email: User2@email.com
+   - Password: Secure@2

+3. **User3**
+   - Email: User3@email.com
+   - Password: Secure@3

 ## 🧰 Built with